Free Medical Camps in Burundi: What Happens When a Doctor Walks Into Gisuru | Amigos Internacionales

 Doctors on Mission International brings medical volunteers — surgeons, nurses, general practitioners, dentists — who give their time and skill to communities that would otherwise never have access to them.

 Together, Amigos and Doctors on Mission have been doing this work in Uganda for years.
 The medical missions in Uganda include cleft lip surgeries, eye surgical camps in Buhweju, and medical outreaches in Ogul Village.
-The Tyler Morning Telegraph documented $10 million in medical services delivered on a $185,000 budget — ten million dollars of care on a $185,000 investment.
+The Tyler Morning Telegraph documented $10 million in medical services delivered on a $185,000 budget — $10 million dollars of care on a $185,000 investment.
 That is what the model produces when it is executed well.

 Burundi is the next chapter of that same story.

-How to Support the Camps
+Give to Missionpoint Burundi - How to Support the Camps

 Free medical camps in Burundi are not free to run.
 Here is how your giving connects to something specific and real.